instantiator/vector-plus/README.md

 # VectorPlus

-A C# library, framework and server for defining and managing new behaviours for the Vector robot (created by Anki, now supported by Digital Dream Labs), through the (unofficial) C# SDK.
+A C# library, framework and server for defining and managing new behaviours for the Vector robot (created by Anki, now supported by Digital Dream Labs).

+VectorPlus communicates with your robot using the unofficial C# library [Anki.Vector.SDK](https://codaris.github.io/Anki.Vector.SDK/).
+It is designed to run continuously and maintain a connection to your Vector robot over your home wifi network.

 ## Context

 The SDK allows programs to access and control the Vector robot.
 Some capabilities require that the SDK take full control of the robot.
 While that is happening, the robot is locked.

 __VectorPlus__ creates behaviours that only take control of the robot as they need it, and release that control afterwards.

+## Current state

+The project is still in early stages.
+You can launch it using VisualStudio and connect to your robot.
+I recommend trying out the demo behaviours to get a feel for some of the things it can do.

+In planning:

+* A docker image that you can launch on any server.
+* Some better state tracking facilities.
+* Some more interesting demo behaviours.
+* Some documentation for writing your own behaviour modules.

 ## Running your VectorPlus server